-Learn how one premium brand implemented cross-channel shopper journeys with Adyen.
+Learn how one premium brand implemented cross-channel shopper journeys for an endless aisle with Adyen.

 IC Group is a retailer that owns a number of premium fashion brands including Peak Performance, Tiger of Sweden, and By Malene Birger, operating across European countries including the U.K., Germany, France, and the Nordics.

 In 2014 IC Group partnered with Adyen for omnichannel payments, and soon after implemented endless aisle, enabling their shoppers to buy items from the full online inventory while they are in store.

 We spoke to Henri Legentil, IT omnichannel consultant at IC Group, to see what retail brands can learn from their experience.

 1. Closing the sale before a customer leaves

 “Working with Adyen for both ecommerce and point of sale clearly enables omnichannel shopper journeys.” – Henri Legentil

 2. Helping deliver a consistent brand experience

 In order to make sure individual stores are invested in providing the endless aisle experience to shoppers, IC Group assigns the sale to the store.

 The implementation of endless aisle, reinforced with the store getting credit for the sale, is now having a positive impact on the brand delivering a seamless experience across channels – critical in today’s world where shopper journeys often begin on mobile.